Providing a Welcoming Service Environment in Aged Care

 CPDTime.

-While working in aged care, you will encounter older adults from all walks of life.
+While working in residential aged care, you will encounter older people from all walks of life.

-Irrespective of their background, culture, identity or life experiences, every older adult receiving aged care should be supported to feel welcome and experience a sense of belonging during the provision of services (ACQSC 2021).
+Irrespective of their background, culture, identity or life experiences, every older person receiving aged care should be supported to feel welcome and experience a sense of belonging during the provision of services (ACQSC 2023).

 So, how can this be achieved?